Methodology · litmus-v17 · specification

 Versioning

-This page documents litmus-v5.
+This page documents litmus-v17.
 Probes evolve as agents do; new failure modes get new probe IDs within their family.
 A change that alters pass/fail semantics bumps the methodology version.
-Every evidence bundle and every attestation embeds the methodology version that produced it, so a grade is always tied to the spec it was measured against — earlier litmus-v1…v4grades stay valid as their own version’s results.
+Every evidence bundle and every attestation embeds the methodology version that produced it, so a grade is always tied to the spec it was measured against — earlier litmus-v1…v16 grades stay valid as their own version’s results.